 Once you’ve cleaned the tools you’re keeping and tossed or repaired those that needed attention, you might want to consider decluttering each area of the room.
 Whether this means implementing a monthly rotation of materials, or simply get rid of those that aren’t used very often, your students will find playing and learning easier!

-Second Semester Pre-K Classroom Management
+Tips for Pre-K Classroom Management

 - Revisit the rules for transitions: cleaning up should be emphasized to encourage responsibility and self-confidence.